Helioviewer-Project/JHelioviewer-SWHV/extra/test/jpip/README.md

 - Parser: explicit/inherited identifiers, supported class mapping, payloads, empty messages, numeric boundaries, truncated headers/data, invalid integers, and EOR completion reasons.
   It runs with a 64 MB heap to catch oversized allocation from a bogus payload length.
-- HTTP streams: fixed-length and chunked bodies, response boundaries, byte counts, zero-length reads at EOF, premature EOF, and draining a chunked body on close.
+- HTTP streams: fixed-length and chunked bodies, response boundaries, zero-length reads at EOF, premature EOF, and draining a chunked body on close.
 - Socket cleanup: a local server verifies graceful channel close and aborting a stalled response without sending another request.
 A stalled constructor handshake is interrupted